· · ·

 Welcome

 The Seven Teachers serve as organising principle.
-Floor, Cold, Heat, Dark, Sun, Silence, and Hunger appear differently in each tradition, but the patterns are universal.
+Floor, Cold, Heat, Dark, Sun, Silence, and Hunger appear differently in each tradition, but the patterns are universal, revealing how contemplative food practices work on the body and mind across cultures.

 Nine Traditions